jonnonz1/nz-statute-book/acts/public/2003/maori-television-service-te-aratuku-whakaata-irirangi-maori-act-2003.md

 **Appointment of chairperson and deputy chairperson of board**

 ### 5 Appointment of chairperson and deputy chairperson of board
-(1) Subject to subclause (2), the responsible Ministers and the chairperson of Te Pūtahi Paoho acting jointly must appoint one of the directors to be the chairperson of the board and one to be the deputy chairperson.
+(1) Subject to subclause (2), the responsible Ministers and the chairperson of Te Mātāwai, on behalf of Te Mātāwai, acting jointly must appoint one of the directors to be the chairperson of the board and one to be the deputy chairperson.
-(2) If the person appointed to be the chairperson is— (a) a director appointed by the responsible Ministers, the deputy chairperson must be appointed from among the directors appointed by Te Pūtahi Paoho; or
+(2) If the person appointed to be the chairperson is— (a) a director appointed by the responsible Ministers, the deputy chairperson must be appointed from among the directors appointed by Te Mātāwai; or
-  (b) a director appointed by Te Pūtahi Paoho, the deputy chairperson must be appointed from among the directors appointed by the responsible Ministers.
+  (b) a director appointed by Te Mātāwai, the deputy chairperson must be appointed from among the directors appointed by the responsible Ministers.
 (3) Every person appointed as the chairperson or deputy chairperson holds that office until the person— (a) dies or resigns from that office; or
-  (b) is removed from that office by the responsible Ministers and the chairperson of Te Pūtahi Paoho acting jointly; or (c) ceases to hold office as a director.
+  (b) is removed from that office by the responsible Ministers and the chairperson of Te Mātāwai, on behalf of Te Mātāwai, acting jointly; or
+  (c) ceases to hold office as a director.
-(4) The chairperson or deputy chairperson may resign from the office of chairperson or deputy chairperson, as the case may be, without resigning as a director, by written notice to the responsible Ministers and to the chairperson of Te Pūtahi Paoho jointly.
+(4) The chairperson or deputy chairperson may resign from the office of chairperson or deputy chairperson, as the case may be, without resigning as a director, by written notice to the responsible Ministers and to the chairperson of Te Mātāwai, on behalf of Te Mātāwai, jointly.
 (5) If there is no chairperson or, for any reason, the chairperson is unable to perform his or her functions and duties or to exercise his or her powers as chairperson, the deputy chairperson has all the functions, duties, and powers of the chairperson.

 **Conflict of interest of directors**